WeblateOrg/weblate/docs/admin/addons.rst

 Updates all PO files (as configured by :ref:`component-filemask`) to match the POT file (as configured by :ref:`component-new_base`) using :program:`msgmerge`.

-This addon is triggered whenever new changes are pulled from the upstream repository.
-You can configure most of the msgmerge command line options through the addon configuration.
+Triggered whenever new changes are pulled from the upstream repository.
+Most msgmerge command-line options can be set up through the addon configuration.

 .. seealso::